anaselrayan/spring-security-architecture/README.md

 ## Security Filters:

-* Jwt Authorization Filter: filters incomming requests that have Authorization header whith keyword 'Bearer '
+* Jwt Authorization Filter: filters incomming requests that have Authorization header with keyword 'Bearer '
 * Basic Authorization Filter: filters incomming requests that have Authorization header with keyword 'Basic '